fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 Extend computation expressions to support applicative functors via a new `let! ... and! ... return ...` syntax.

-With this new syntax, [Pauan points out](https://github.com/fsharp/fslang-suggestions/issues/579#issuecomment-310799948) that we can write a convenient and readable computation expression for `Observable`s that acts similarly to [`Observable.zip`](http://fsprojects.github.io/FSharp.Control.Reactive/tutorial.html#Observable-Module), but [avoids unnecessary resubscriptions and other overheads associated with `Bind`](https://github.com/fsharp/fslang-suggestions/issues/579#issuecomment-310854419) and syntactically scales nicely with the number of arguments whilst admitting arguments of different types:
+With this new syntax, [Pauan points out](https://github.com/fsharp/fslang-suggestions/issues/579#issuecomment-310799948) that we can write a convenient and readable computation expression for `Observable`s that acts similarly to [`Observable.zip`](http://fsprojects.github.io/FSharp.Control.Reactive/tutorial.html#Observable-Module), but [avoids unnecessary resubscriptions and other overheads associated with `Bind`](https://github.com/fsharp/fslang-suggestions/issues/579#issuecomment-310854419) and syntactically scales nicely with the number of arguments whilst admitting arguments of different types.

+Applicative computation expression form:

 ```fsharp
 // Outputs a + b, which is recomputed every time foo or bar outputs